Why April 17th 2012?

 2011 Tax Amendment

-To claim a refund on Amended Return, file anytime within 3 years from the original due date
+To claim a refund on Amended Return, file anytime within 3 years

 Anytime filing